 Integrate Accurate Data More Quickly with Automated Document Classification and Separation

 Nearly all data capture projects suffer because of challenging data sources.
 It doesn’t have to happen to you.

 You can easily use machine learning algorithms and rules-based logic to organize the chaos of semi-structured and unstructured documents.
 We have 3 unique document classification methods that put you in control.

 And you don’t have to be a data scientist to build a training set with Grooper.
 Discover how to use document classification models with transparent features that you train and control.

 3 Techniques to Solve Classification Problems:

 We call our classification ‘ESP’ because it’s almost like a sixth sense.
 The Grooper ESP Auto Separation Engine classifies and separates documents at the same time, based on page’s content.

 And the beautiful part?
 All training is performed in a visual editor so you see in real-time how documents will be processed.

 Transparent A.I. removes any mystery as to how the machine learning models are functioning and how the supervised classification works.

-Here are 3 tools you can use in Grooper software to understand and classify documents and content:
+Here are 3 tools you can use in Grooper document classification software to understand and classify documents and content: